dut-laowang/PCLMM/README.md

 }
 ```
 # Updating
-The code will be updated after the article is accepted.
+**February 9, 2025** – The Annotation_Link.csv containing the original video links has been updated.